Dboingue/Lichess-Keyboard-WebRequest-/README.md

 # Lichess-Keyboard-WebRequest-
 Using WebRequest API to implement Lichess keyboard play

-# The extension is in the extension.zip
+# The extension is in the extension.zip or extension folder

 An example of Chrome WebRequest API to redirect website's files to a custom file (same as local overrides, but customizable and persistent).